 Part of Speech: Noun

 Notes: We are tempted to use today's Good Word facetiously because of its sound.
 There are several disparaging words that rhyme with it: wimp, simp, pimp and limp to name a few.
 It has spawned several derivations, such as blimpery "pomposity", blimpian "pompous", and blimpish "pompous".
-Today's word is rarity: a word that is pronounced exactly as it is spelled.
+Today's word is a rarity, indeed: an English word that is pronounced exactly as it is spelled.

 In Play: The Zeppelin was not a blimp because it had a metal framework.
 However, its name was spoofed in the name of the rock group Led Zeppelin.
 The idea for the name, no doubt, originated in the American expression "Her suggestion went over like a lead balloon."
 Don't forget the derivations from this word, particularly useful in the campaign season: "The congresswoman's speech carried her to such blimpian heights as were never before achieved at a political convention."